aksh-ai/drive-ai/README.md

 ### Traffic Sign, Signals Detection & Recognition

 * Detects and recognizes traffic signs (39 classes of Indian Traffic Signs for now) and traffic signals in real-time.
-* Displays reminder for traffic signs that have most priority and warns when traffic signs are not followed.
+* Displays reminder for traffic signs that have most priority, also warns when traffic signs and signals are not followed.
 * Also detects school zones and emergency zones based on signs as well as GPS location (within 500m radius)  and warns accordingly if not in recommended speed  limit.

 ![Traffic Sign and Light](images/traffic.png)